With card view, you can organize tasks, work items, or ideas into actionable groups.

 To identify overallocated resources, look for a red silhouette icon in the lower-left corner of a card.

 You can view lanes by symbols to see and easily move cards into desired symbol categories.
 For example, you can move cards from the Red lane to the Yellow lane to make changes to the task status.

 Keep the following in mind when viewing lanes by symbols:

-- The text label is displayed to the right of the visual symbol.
+- The text label is displayed to the right of the visual symbol

-Moving a card up or down within a lane will not affect its contents.
-In contrast, when you move a card from one lane to another, the value for the field will be updated to reflect the value of the lane into which you moved the card.
-For example, if you move a card from a lane named Client Summary to one named Pending Sale (as in the picture above), the field value for State will change from "Client Summary" to "Pending Sale" (you’ll see this change if you open the card to edit it or if you switch to Grid View).
+In contrast, when you move a card from one lane to another, the value for the field will be updated to reflect the value of the lane where you moved the card.
+For example, you moved a card from the Client Summary lane to the Pending Sale lane.
+The field value for State will change from Client Summary to Pending Sale.
+You’ll see this change if you open the card to edit it or if you switch to grid view.

-Filter Subtasks by Levels
+Filter subtasks by levels

 Quickly view subtask cards by their relationship with other cards with the level at the top of the Smartsheet window.

 The default filtered view for new sheets is All Levels.